Get tasty recipes delivered to your inbox! Sign up now

 Sugar and salt: Flavor.

-How to Shape a Round (Spiral) Challah?
+How to Shape a Round Challah?

 Instead of braiding ropes of dough, you roll out one long rope, then spiral it around itself until you reach the end.
 Make sure to pinch the end of the spiral and tuck it under the loaf.